bradyjcamp/readingnotes/Code_201_Reading-Notes/class-03.md

 ## Arrays

-- Arrays store a list of values not just one.
+- Arrays store a list of elements not just one.
+  - Contains strings, numbers, booleans, arrays, objects
   - They can be given a name as well to go with the values.
+- They do not have predetermined size of arrays.
+- Data type or data structure **special type of ebject**
+- Every element in the array has an index(location reference)
 - Array values can be referenced using numbers.
   - If an array had a list of 5 values and you wanted to reference the first value, you would enter `name[0]`.
   - The index value starts at 0 so your first item would be `[0]`.
+    - Zero based index system
+- Build in Methods!
+  - `.push()`, `.pop()`, `.includes()`.
+-Properties
+  - `length`

 ## Switch Statements